alexander-jackson/alexander-jackson.github.io/content/posts/keep-postgresql-locks-short.md

 continue to poll for the second one, blocking anything that wants to read from or write to the table.

-In reality, these migrations should be separated out:
+In reality, these migrations should be separated into individual transactions:

 ```sql
 -- first migration, modify `something_busy`